-The ideas presented in this paper have been experimentally validated in the context of the development of the CHINA analyzer [1].
-CHINA is a data-flow analyzer for $\text{CLP}(\mathcal{H}{\mathcal{N}})$ languages (i.e., Prolog, $\text{CLP}(\mathcal{R})$ , clp(FD) and so forth), $\mathcal{H}{\mathcal{N}}$ being an extended Herbrand system where the values of a numeric domain $\mathcal{N}$ can occur as leaves of the terms.
-CHINA, which is written in C++ and Prolog, performs bottom-up analysis deriving information on both call- and success-patterns by means of program transformations and optimized fixpoint computation techniques.
+The ideas presented in this paper have been experimentally validated in the context of the development of the China analyzer [1].
+China is a data-flow analyzer for $CLP(\mathcal{H}{\mathcal{N}})$ languages (i.e., Prolog, $CLP(\mathcal{R})$, clp(FD) and so forth), $\mathcal{H}{\mathcal{N}}$ being an extended Herbrand system where the values of a numeric domain \mathcal{N} can occur as leaves of the terms.
+China, which is written in C++ and Prolog, performs bottom-up analysis deriving information on both call-and success-patterns by means of program transformations and optimized fixpoint computation techniques.

-We have analyzed several programs using composite domains of the kind Pattern( $\mathcal{D}$ ), where $\mathcal{D}$ is one of our analysis domains and Pattern( $\cdot$ ) [1] is a generic structural domain similar to Pat( $\Re$ ) [8, 9].
-The construction Pattern( $\cdot$ ) upgrades a domain $\mathcal{D}$ (which must support a certain set of basic operations) with structural information.
-The resulting domain, where structural information is retained to some extent, is usually much more precise then $\mathcal{D}$ alone.
-Of course, there is a price to be paid: in the analysis based on Pattern( $\mathcal{D}$ ), the elements of $\mathcal{D}$ that are to be manipulated are often bigger (i.e., they consider more variables) that those that arise in analyses that are simply based on $\mathcal{D}$ .
-The domains $\mathcal{D}$ that we have tried are: straight sharing à la Jacobs and Langen (SS), the domain X where star-union has been replaced by binary-union (X), and the same domain where all the elements are always maximally reduced, that is, they do not contain any redundant sharing-group (X + red), plus all the possible combinations of the three domains above with domains for linearity and freeness.
+We have analyzed a number of programs using composite domains of the kind Pattern(\mathcal{D}), where \mathcal{D} is one of our analysis domains and Pattern(\cdot) [1] is a generic structural domain similar to Pat(\Re) [8,9].
+The construction

+Pattern(·) upgrades a domain \mathcal{D} (which must support a certain set of basic operations) with structural information.
+The resulting domain, where structural information is retained to some extent, is usually much more precise then \mathcal{D} alone.
+Of course, there is a price to be paid: in the analysis based on Pattern(\mathcal{D}), the elements of \mathcal{D} that are to be manipulated are often bigger (i.e., they consider more variables) than those that arise in analyses that are simply based on \mathcal{D} .
+The domains \mathcal{D} that we have tried are: straight sharing à la Jacobs and Langen (SS), the domain SS^{ρ} where star-union has been replaced by binary-union (SS^{ρ}), and the same domain where all the elements are always maximally reduced, that is, they do not contain any redundant sharing-group (SS^{ρ} + red), plus all the possible combinations of the three domains above with domains for linearity and freeness.
 These combinations have been performed following [4].

 The experimental results are reported in Tables 1 and 2.
 Table 1 refers to our three sharing domains either taken alone or in combination with the linearity domain.
 The result of adding the freeness domain to such combinations is depicted in Table 2.
-The tables give the analysis time of each program.
-The computation times have been taken
+The tables give the analysis time of each program.3 The computation times have been taken on a Pentium90 machine with 24 MB of RAM running Linux 2.0.29, and the timings are in seconds of user time as provided by the getrusage system call.
+Many of the tested programs have become more or less standard for the evaluation of data-flow analyzers.
+Notice that for these tests we have switched off all the other domains currently supported by China4, as well as all the mechanisms, such as widenings, that are used to throttle the complexity of the analysis.